tilialabs/tilia-phoenix-connect/README.md

 # tilia Phoenix Connect

-tilia Phoenix Connect is a free, open source app for Enfocus Switch available on the Enfocus App Store: https://www.enfocus.com/en/appstore/product/tilia-phoenix-connect
+tilia Phoenix Connect is a free, open source app for Enfocus Switch available on the Enfocus Appstore: https://www.enfocus.com/en/appstore/product/tilia-phoenix-connect

 This app provides seamless connectivity between Enfocus Switch and the award winning tilia Phoenix with over 150 dynamic properties controlling virtually all facets of bound, folded, tiled, nested, and die-based imposition, eliminating the need to build pre-defined templates.